- Registration is at the Lucas Oil Arena

 - Infield passes will be issued Monday at 3 pm.
 However, infield passes are not valid until racing begins on Tuesday, as the infield is closed during practice.

-- Signaling riders, cheering or providing mechanical assistance is prohibited by press or event sponsors on the infield.
+- Signaling riders, cheering or providing mechanical assistance is prohibited.
 Crossing the track is forbidden during racing.

-- Shirts and shoes are required in the infield.
+- Shirts and shoes are required on the infield.

 - Only MX Sports staff may assist fallen or stranded riders.
 For the 51cc Shaft Drive Ltd and Special Ltd classes, event sponsors and OEM personnel may also assist fallen or stranded riders on the infield.